 The footer menu usually contains quick links to your homepage, about us page, blogs page, contact page, policy page, collection page.

 Recently, many stores have optimized their menus by defining main and subsidiary categories logically.
 The benefit of this classification is to let their customers find any information easily.
-You can divide all quick links into 4 main categories, referring to the LastObject store.
+You can divide all quick links into 3-4 main categories.
+LastObject or Gymshark footers in the below images are among typical Shopify examples.

 The footer menu is a default section that most Shopify themes support adding to your store.
-You can easily adjust what you want to include in the footer menu.
+You can follow our tutorial in the below part and easily edit what you want to include in the Shopify footer menu.

 Social media links